Gollamudi03/oxford-comma/README.md

 set of characters that will be inserted between each array element, as they are assembled into a string.

+For example, callin

-For example, calling `.join` with *no* argument will create a string out of the array's elements by placing each one directly adjacent to the next one:
+g `.join` with *no* argument will create a string out of the array's elements by placing each one directly adjacent to the next one:

 ```ruby